-91. No permission is required for the operation of a courtesy service.
+92. No operating licence is required for the operation of a courtesy service.

-Duties of holder, of permission or permit
+Duties of holder, of operating licence or permit

-- 92. (1) The holder of a permission must- - (a) in operating the public transport service to which the permission relates, comply with the terms of the authorisation conferred by the permission and the conditions to which it is subject, and, where that service is one provided for in a public transport plan, operate that service in accordance with that plan; - (b) keep the original permission or a duplicate original in the vehicle specified in the permission, and, where the vehicle so specified is temporarily replaced under provincial laws, keep the permission and the temporary authorisation issued for the replacing vehicle in that vehicle for the duration of the temporary replacement, but the board may direct in writing that the annexures to a permission do not have to be kept in such vehicle where they are too bulky to allow for this;
+93. (1) The holder of an operating licence must-

+(a) in operating the public transport service to which the operating licence relates, comply with the terms of the authorisation conferred by the operating licence and the conditions to which it is subject, and, where that service is one provided for in a public transport plan, operate that service in accordance with that plan;

-(c) if a member of an association registered in terms of this Act, or a non-member so registered, keep in such a vehicle the registration certificate issued to the holder in terms of section 113;
+- (b) keep the original operating licence or a duplicate original in the vehicle specified in the operating licence, and, where the vehicle so specified is temporarily replaced under provincial laws, keep the operating licence and the temporary authorisation issued for the replacing vehicle in that vehicle for the duration of the temporary replacement, but the board may direct in writing 20 that the annexures to an operating licence do not have to be kept in such vehicle where they are too bulky to allow for this; - (c) if a member of an association registered in terms of this Act, or a non-member so registered, keep in such a vehicle the registration certificate issued to the holder in terms of section 114;